How Australia collaborates

 Increasing IMO presence in the Pacific region

-Australia is pleased to support Pacific Island member states, Secretariat of the Pacific Regional Environment Programme and the Pacific Community to establish an IMO Regional Presence Office (RPO) for the Pacific.
+Australia is pleased to support the IMO and Pacific Island Member States to establish an IMO Regional Presence Office (RPO) for the Pacific.
 Fiji has been selected as the host country of the RPO.

-The establishment of a regional presence office for the Pacific will improve the IMO’s understanding of the special needs of Pacific Islands and enhance IMO’s capacity to deliver assistance to the region.
-Australia looks forward to supporting the initial set-up of the office and development of future work programs.
+The establishment of a regional presence office for the Pacific will improve the IMO’s understanding of the special needs of Pacific Islands and enhance the IMO’s capacity to deliver assistance to the region.

-Australia has a strong interest in ensuring all ships that visit our ports and transit our waters are seaworthy, have competent crews and can safely navigate through our sensitive marine areas.
+Australia ensures that ships visiting our ports are seaworthy, have competent crews, and can safely navigate through our sensitive marine areas.

-Within Australia we are building capacity in the maritime industry by supporting skills-based initiatives for maritime workers and promote greater participation and diversity across industries.
+Within Australia we build capacity in the maritime industry by supporting skills-based initiatives for maritime workers and promoting diversity and inclusion across industries.